How to Recognize and Manage High-Functioning Depression

 - Social media overexposure

-My clients keep what I call a “trigger journal” – a detailed record of situations, environments, and interactions that come before mood changes.
+A “trigger journal” – a detailed record of situations, environments, and interactions that come before mood changes can be extremely helpful.
 This method helps develop self-awareness and lets you step in early before symptoms get worse.

 Building emotional resilience